 1. High Activity Levels: If you’re extremely active and have keto flu symptoms, adding a few more “clean” carbs to your meals (such as 1/2 cup of sweet potatoes, 1/2 a banana in your protein shake, etc.) can help relieve symptoms in the transition phase.

 2. Former Carb-Rich Diet: If the keto flu is hitting you hard and you had a carb rich diet before going keto (especially with processed carbs and sugar), you may need to take a few steps back and eliminate carbs gradually rather than all at once.

 Before you add extra carbs to your diet, we recommend going back to step four and increasing fat first.
 If you experience no relief, do a mini transition phase between your normal diet and going low carb.
 This gradual transition phase will look different for everyone depending on how many carbs you were consuming on a daily basis.

 The best starting point for a transition phase is to eliminate all processed carbs and grains, and focus on getting your carbs only from starchy fruit and vegetables.
-You can slowly phase out carbs each day by reducing the amount you’re eating at each meal until eventually, carbs will only be 5% of your daily diet, which is when your body can enter ketosis.
+You can slowly phase out carbs each day by reducing the amount you’re eating at each meal until eventually, carbs will only be 5% of your daily keto diet food list, which is when your body can enter ketosis.

 7. Gentle Exercise